 For those looking to take on a few good hikes, Zion is certainly the place to be.
-In fact, Zion is home to so many fantastic hikes, you’ll be hard-pressed to find ones you don’t want to do.
+In fact, Zion is home to so many fantastic hikes, that you’ll be hard-pressed to find ones you don’t want to do.
 We’ve curated a list of what we think are the best hikes that Zion has to offer:

-- Angel’s Landing-Zion Canyon (advence reservations required)
+- Angel’s Landing-Zion Canyon (advance reservations required)

 - Emerald Pools Trail-Zion Canyon